KSpiliop/Fraud_Detection/README.md

 * **colsample_bytree**, in (0,1] with default value 1.
 This is the subsample ratio of columns (features) used to construct a tree.
 In [2] values in 0.5-1 are suggested.
 The advice in [3] is 0.3-0.5.
 We will try similar values as with subsample.
 * **eta** (or **learning_rate**), in [0,1], with default value 0.3.
 This is the shrinking rate of the feature weights and larger values (but not too high!) can be used to prevent overfitting.
 A suggestion in [2] is to use values in 0.01-0.2.
 We can select some values in [0.01,0.4].
 * **gamma**, in [0, ∞], with default value 0.
 This is the minimum loss function reduction required for a split.
 [3] suggests to leave this at 0.
 We can experiment with values in 0-2 in steps of 0.05.
 * **scale_pos_weight** which controls the balance of positive and negative weights with default value 1.
-The advice in [1] is to use the ratio of negative to positive cases which is 524 here, i.e. to put a weight that large to the positive cases.
+The advice in [1] is to use the ratio of negative to positive cases which is 595 here, i.e. to put a weight that large to the positive cases.
 [2] similarly suggests a large value in case of high class imbalance as is the case here.
 We can try some small values and some larger ones.

 The **total number of possible combinations** is 43200 and we are only going to test a small fraction of 100 of them, i.e. as many as the number of the heuristic search iterations.

-We also initialize a dataframe which will hold the results, for later examination and also to avoid repetitions of combinations during the search.
+We also initialize a dataframe which will hold the results, for later examination.